rubocode/frontier.nvim/doc/design/tangent.md

 Yet, it has achived the self-hosting milestone.
 However, it has a narrowed its focus and market a self-proclaimed niche in networking and backend scaling.
-Effective light-weight threading via goroutines has become a powerful feature for scaling.
+Effective light-weight threading via goroutines has become a powerful and simplified feature for scaling.
 There is a lot to like, but it also isn't _the ultimate better C_ that we could have expected especially from the _Bell Labs_ elite.
-With such heavy weight funding and backing, was a golden opportunity missed again?
+With such heavy weight funding and backing, was a golden opportunity for a cleaner abstraction than _C_ — a better alternative to macros and strings and improved compiler performance via avoidance of reading and parsing the same translation unit multiple times — missed again?

 > Beware of overconcern for money, position or glory.
 > Someday you will meet a man who cares for none of these things.